-History contains previous activities you have saved on your device.
+History contains previous activities you have saved on your device

-The device has a history widget for quick access to your activity data (Widgets, page 79).
+The device has a history widget for quick access to your activity data (Widgets, page 36).

-- 1 From the watch face, hold MENU. - 2 Select History > Activities. - 3 Select an activity. - 4 Press (A). - 5 Select an option: - · To view additional information about the activity, select All Stats. - To view the impact of the activity on your aerobic and anaerobic fitness, select Training Effect (About Training Effect, page 40). - To view your time in each heart rate zone, select Heart Rate (Viewing Your Time in Each Heart Rate Zone, page 70). - To select a lap and view additional information about each lap, select Laps. - · To select a ski or snowboard run and view additional information about each run, select Runs. - To select an exercise set and view additional information about each set, select Sets. - · To view the activity on a map, select Map. - · To view an elevation plot for the activity, select Elevation Plot. - · To delete the selected activity, select Delete.
+- 1 From the watch face, hold MENU. - 2 Select History > Activities. - 3 Select an activity. - 4 Select an option: - To view additional information about the activity, select All Stats. - To view the impact of the activity on your aerobic and anaerobic fitness, select Training Effect (About Training Effect, page 19). - To view your time in each heart rate zone, select Heart Rate (Viewing Your Time in Each Heart Rate Zone, page 32). - To select a lap and view additional information about each lap, select Laps. - To select an exercise set and view additional information about each set, select Sets. - To view the activity on a map, select Map. - To view an elevation plot for the activity, select Elevation Plot. - To delete the selected activity, select Delete.